 Perryon’s talents are many and diverse, like all of the young people at Pathways High.
 For example, as we talked, I learned that Perryon had been teaching fellow students how to salsa dance.
 He’s been dancing since he was in elementary school.
 How might the foot patterns of dances be applied to building design, like the lotus flower shape that inspired the Burj Khalifa?

-Our discussion and tour reminded me of the concepts described in one of my favorite books, The Medici Effect, by Frans Johansson.
+Our discussion reminded me of the concepts described in one of my favorite books, The Medici Effect, by Frans Johansson.
 Like the world-changing insights and innovations during the Renaissance, breakthrough ideas often occur when people bring concepts from one field into a new, unrelated one.
 Specifically, the book highlights how breakthrough ideas, ones that propel us from one innovation curve to the next as opposed to incrementally innovating along an existing curve, are most likely to occur when novices “collide” with experts.
 As experts develop increasing depth of knowledge in their field of study, there is a point where this knowledge actually limits the expert’s ability to achieve breakthrough ideas.
-However, when novices work alongside experts, the novices often bring a broader lens through which to view problems and possible solutions.
+However, when novices work alongside experts, the novices bring a broader lens through which to view problems and possible solutions.
 At Pathways High, we bring experts to work alongside our students every opportunity we can find.
 We are inviting architects into the Green Building seminar to both inspire our students and be inspired by them.

 At Pathways High, students are soaring to new heights in the Green Building seminar through real world work and interactions with experts.
 Will you join us?